 Kim Collins is the CEO of the Defence Special Needs Support Group.
 Kim was the previous National Coordinator for DSNSG for 4 years, previously the Memberships and Communication Officer in 2012.

-Kim has 5 children and one child with SN who is a sensational kid with ADHD/ASD/ADD and learning and intellectually difficulties which has given her an insight and understanding into the processes surrounding Special Needs.
+Kim has 5 children and one child with special needs who is a sensational kid with ADHD/ASD/ADD and learning and intellectually difficulties and much more, which has given her an insight and understanding into the processes surrounding special needs.

 Sandy was a serving member in the Australian Army, and has been a member of DSNSG since 1993.
 Sandy is married to Michael who was also a serving member in the Australian Army.
 Sandy is a mother to four boys with varying special needs.

 Sandy has been a local coordinator on a couple of occasions for the Darling Downs area.
-She is a volunteer for her local RSL Sub Branch, a Life Member of Qld RSL and is also a volunteer Wildlife Carer, and does rescue wildlife work for the RSPCA.
+Is a Life Member of Qld RSL.
 Sandy has been on the National Committee since December 2013 and has been a great asset to the National Committee.

 Assistant National Coordinator